DmitriyEshenko/accel-ppp-docs/common.rst

 **check-ip=0|1**
   By default is: ``check-ip=0``

-  Specifies whether accel-ppp should check if IP already assigned to other ppp interface.
+  Specifies whether accel-ppp should check if IP already assigned to other ppp or ipoe interface.